Huntington School wants you to Embrace England

 Virtually all of our International Students now come from Germany as we have learnt they are excellent students with a strong work ethic and whose English language skills are of a standard where they can achieve fantastic results at Huntington School.

-- European Union (EU) Students who are 16 or 17 before or on August 31st for the following academic year – Sept 1st to June/July.
+1: European Union (EU) Students who are 16 or 17 on or before August 31st for the following academic year – September 1st to June/July.
 (1 or 2 years stay)

 *These students normally defer starting their Abitur by a year.

-- European Union (EU) Students who are 18 before or on August 31st for the following academic year – Sept 1st to June / July.
+2: European Union (EU) Students who are 18 on or before August 31st for the following academic year – September 1st to June / July.

 *These students have normally completed their Abitur.
 (1 year stay only)

 Please note: Funding for EU students guarantees NO tuition fees for students aged between 16-19 at Huntington School.
 If you are under 16 at the start of the academic year then Huntington School cannot apply for the funding and tuition fees are no longer free for students.
 Neither can the school claim for funding to any student who turns 20 in an academic year of study.
 Therefore the funding ONLY applies to any EU student who is between 16 – 19 during their time at Huntington School.
 A student who is 18 at the start of the academic year will therefore have the first year of study free but if they wish to stay for a second year, they will have to pay £4000 tuition fees, unless they are from one of our ‘Partner Schools*’ where Huntington School will pay for all second year tuition fees.

-Points 1 and 2 are the minimum and maximum age ranges for study at Huntington School, which means any student within this age DOES qualify for funding and tuition fees are therefore FREE.
-Therefore a 17 year old can apply to study for a 1 year or 2 year programmes.
+Points 1 and 2 are the minimum and maximum age ranges for study at Huntington School, which means any student within this age DOES qualify for funding and tuition fees which are therefore FREE.
+Therefore a 17 year old can apply to study for a 1 year or 2 year programme.